 config_upload_user.
 If you use a passphrase, Oracle personnel cannot upload your data.

 Oracle cannot upload data from a transfer appliance without the correct credentials defined in this configuration file.
-See Installing and Configuring the Data Transfer Utility for more information about the required configuration files.
+See Preparing Your Host for Appliance-based Data Transfers for more information about the required configuration files.

 - Oracle erases all of your data from the transfer appliance after it has been processed.
 The erasure process follows the NIST 800-88 standards.

-You are now ready to perform the prerequisite data transfer tasks.
-See Preparing for Data Transfer.
+You are now ready to prepare the host for the application-based data transfer.
+See Preparing Your Host for Appliance-based Data Transfers.